APx58x B Series Audio Analyzer

 APx500 software options provide measurements and functionality beyond the core set of capabilities standard for the APx58xB Series analyzers.
 A variety of options are offered, suited to different specific test applications and requirements.

-For APx B Series analyzers, and legacy APx analyzers running version 5.0 software, software option licenses are electronically activated and are tied to a specific analyzer via serial number.
-For legacy APx analyzers running APx software version 4.6 or earlier, software option licenses are enabled by “iButtons” that mount on the rear of the instrument.
+For APx B Series audio analyzers, and legacy APx audio analyzers running version 5.0 software, software option licenses are electronically activated and are tied to a specific analyzer via serial number.
+For legacy APx audio analyzers running APx software version 4.6 or earlier, software option licenses are enabled by “iButtons” that mount on the rear of the instrument.

 Electroacoustic Production Test (SW-SPK-PT)